 Say you dropped your laptop off a 5th-floor balcony 20 minutes before your webinar starts, or you’re teaching from the backseat of a car being pursued by federal agents.
 I would watch at least one of those, no matter the topic.
 Aside from that, there aren’t many good reasons to host on mobile devices.

-That includes budget.
+That includes the budget.

 As a self-financed company founded by a couple out of our spare room, we totally get the impulse not to overspend.
 We always preach the doctrine of operating at a profit, however small the margins.